dnhrdt/whisper_client/cline_docs/systemPatterns.md

 5. Better use of version control

 ### Commit Message Guidelines
-1. **Prefer Direct Commit Messages**
+1. **Commit Message Best Practices**
-   - Use `git commit -m "message"` for simple commits
+   - ALWAYS use `git commit -m "message"` for simple commits
    - For multi-line messages, use `git commit` (without -m) to open editor
-   - Avoid creating temporary files for commit messages
+   - NEVER create temporary files for commit messages

-2. **When Files Are Necessary**
+2. **Alternatives (only in exceptional cases)**
-   - Only use files for complex commit messages when absolutely necessary
+   - Use temporary files ONLY when absolutely unavoidable
-   - ALWAYS clean up temporary message files immediately after use
+   - Delete IMMEDIATELY after use
-   - Add temporary message files to .gitignore (e.g., *commit_msg.txt)
+   - Add naming pattern to .gitignore (e.g., *commit_msg.txt)

 ## Audio Processing Patterns